- 1. General Conditions

-1.3 Fellowship Year and Amount
+1.3 Grant Year and Amount

-1.5 Training/Research Summaries
+1.5 Research Summaries

-The Canadian Hemophilia Society (CHS) requires, within the application form, a 200-word typewritten lay description of the training/research to be undertaken (in non-scientific, Grade 12 readability) for inclusion in the Society's publications should the proposal be accepted.
+The Canadian Hemophilia Society (CHS) requires, within the application form, a 200-word typewritten lay description of the research to be undertaken (in non-scientific, Grade 12 readability) for inclusion in the Society's publications should the proposal be accepted.

-1.6 Notification of Fellowships
+1.6 Notification of Grants

-Following funding decisions, successful applicants will be sent official notification informing them of the type, duration and amount of their fellowship.
+Following funding decisions, successful applicants will be sent official notification informing them of the type, duration and amount of their grant.
 A copy of the notification is sent to the accountant at the institution concerned.
 The award must be acknowledged by returning an acceptance note within 15 days of the CHS notification otherwise the award will be withdrawn.
 Unsuccessful applicants are also advised at the conclusion of the project application review process.